Directors of CNELM & Senior Management

 Zoe Kay BSc MSc

 Zoe has graduated from CNELM with the BSc Hons Nutritional Therapy, MSc Personalised Nutrition and NLP Practitioner Certificate.
 Zoe runs a busy nutrition practice in the Bristol area, as well as online public education course encompassing physical and emotional health education.
-Zoe is Module Leader on the FDEP module and also provides clinic supervision and lecturing support.
+Zoe is Module Leader on the Foundation Dietary Educator Practice module and provides clinic supervision for students CNELM Nutritional Therapy Practice Diploma course.
+Zoe is a course lecturer.

 Dr Karin Seidler BSc MSc PhD